vaadin/vaadin-incubator-element-skeleton/README.md

 ## Installation

-The Vaadin components are distributed as Bower and npm packages.
+The Vaadin Incubator components are distributed as Bower packages.
-Please note that the version range is the same, as the API has not changed.
-You should not mix Bower and npm versions in the same application, though.

-Unlike the official Polymer Elements, the converted Polymer 3 compatible Vaadin components are only published on npm, not pushed to GitHub repositories.

 ### Polymer 2 and HTML Imports compatible version